Isalia20/quad-iou-torch/README.md

 iou = quad_iou.calculateIoU(a, b)
 ```

+## TODO:
+- [ ] Add more tests in `tests/test.py` for dealing with MxN quadrilaterals, now tests are only for 1->1 quadrilaterals

 ## Comparison with Shapely library

 While CPUs and GPUs are not to be compared for speed, we provide a script to demonstrate the potential speedup when using a GPU.
 To compare the execution time of calculating the IoU for quadrilaterals using the `Shapely` library versus our GPU-accelerated implementation, run `python tryout_scripts/comparison.py`